LIGHTHOUSE FOR THE BLIND OF THE PALM BEACHES

 - The first step in the grievance procedure is to write your complaint and give it to the staff person involved.
 They have three working days to help you resolve the issue.
 They must put their answer to you in writing.

-- If you are not happy with their decision, you should give your written complaint to the Director of Vision Services, who will also have three working days to resolve the issue and give you a written response.
+- If you are not happy with their decision, you should give your written complaint to a Lighthouse Manager, who will also have three working days to resolve the issue and give you a written response.

-- If you are not happy with this outcome, the last person at Lighthouse that you will give your written complaint to is the President and CEO.
-He will give you a written answer within three working days.
+- If you are not happy with this outcome, the last person at Lighthouse that you will give your written complaint to is the Executive Director, who will give you a written answer within three working days.
 This will be the final decision from Lighthouse.